 In an arbitration ruling made on Aug.
 25, two days ago, Disney Enterprises was granted ownership of disneyspark.com, an Internet domain name that was deemed “confusingly similar” to Disney’s own.

 Disneyspark.com (note the location of the s) has been owned by J. Andrew Coombs since March 12, 2007, who has used it as a home to “a list of hyperlinks to [Disney’s] children’s entertainment products and services and third-parties that compete with [Disney]” according to the ruling.
 It’s a common money-making practice online for domains to be registered that are similar to popular topics, products, or companies in name, with the express purpose of featuring advertisements and/or product affiliate links to make the owner a few bucks.
-Essentially, those squatting on these domains are often profiting off of intellectual property to which they don’t own the rights.
+Essentially, those squatting on these domains often profit from the intellectual property to which they don’t own the rights.

-But outside of these rather unhelpful, link-driven sites lies a realm of fantastic Disney fan sites, blogs, and forums which feature the name “Disney” in their own domains.
-One prominent example is the widely-popular site, TheDisneyBlog.com.
-It’s an unofficial site, but clearly features the “Disney” mark in its name.
+But outside of these rather unhelpful, link-driven sites lies a realm of fantastic Disney fan sites, blogs, and forums that feature “Disney” in their own domains.
+One prominent example is the widely popular site, TheDisneyBlog.com.
+It’s an unofficial site but clearly features the “Disney” mark in its name.
 Should fans with similarly-named sites be concerned that their domains will be won over by the company they write about?

 You can read the full disneyspark.com arbitration ruling here.